Top 10 Best Silver Coins To Buy

 If one were to rank the most sought-after silver bullion coins from around the world, the American Silver Eagle would surely reign atop the list.

 Unlike junk silver coins, each Silver American Eagle coin contains 1 full troy ounce (troy oz) of .999 fine silver.
 As the official silver bullion coin of the United States, it has a legal tender face value of 1 dollar.
-This distinguishes government-issued coins from silver rounds.
+This distinguishes government-issued coins from privately made bullion products such as silver rounds.
+As a result, government coins made of silver tend to have a slightly higher premium than generic rounds.
+The "blanks" (blank pieces of silver) that Silver Eagles are struck on are made by Sunshine Minting in Idaho.

 When the American Silver Eagle flew onto the scene in 1986, it quickly emerged as one of the most desirable precious-metal coins at a time when few such silver bullion coins were issued.
 Even as many other nations have launched their own silver bullion coin programs in the years since, the American Silver Eagle maintains a tremendous market share.